 Principal at Common Forces, LLC, former president of TransAfrica Forum, longtime trade unionist and writer

-The James Baldwin Lecture is co-presented by the UMass Amherst W.E.B.
+Co-presented by the UMass Amherst W.E.B.
 Du Bois Department of Afro-American Studies, the Department of History, and the College of Humanities and Fine Arts

 From joining with First Nations peoples to contest European settlement to protesting the annexation of foreign territory, the political struggles waged by African Americans have fostered a vibrant Black Radical Tradition consistently opposed to U.S. imperialism.
 Those drawing on this tradition have not only protested U.S. invasions of other nations as a matter of principle, but also highlighted the interconnections between injustices waged abroad and oppression at home.
 In doing so, this tradition has often served as the basis for solidarity with those struggling against U.S. imperialism, a solidarity that has helped to inform radical movements here against patriarchy, white supremacy, and capitalist exploitation.